 - Bonus category cards

 The first big difference is the intro bonus.
-With Chase Freedom®, you can earn a $150 Bonus after you spend $500 on purchases in your first 3 months from account opening.
-Discover, on the other hand, will match all of the cash back earned during your first year, automatically.
+With Chase Freedom®, you can Earn a $150 Bonus after spending $500 on purchases in your first 3 months from account opening.
+Discover, on the other hand, will match all of the cash back earned during your first year, automatically (new cardmembers only).
 There is no cap to how much you can earn.
 If you are a big spender (especially in the bonus categories), you would earn much more during Year 1 with Discover.
 Here is a comparison of first year earnings:

 - You spend $1,000 a month in 1% categories